GERN 400 - Perspectives on Gerontology » Winter 2022 » Test 1

 What is the key difference between maximum life span and life expectancy?

-Maximum life span is actual, while life expectancy is hypothetical
+A. Maximum life span is relative, while life expectancy is universal

-Maximum life span is relative, while life expectancy is universal
+B. Maximum life span is actual, while life expectancy is hypothetical

 Question #6